Our Board

 Gina Milgate

-Rhea Dhillon
+Rhea Dillon

 Board Member, SharingStories Foundation

 Rhea Dhillon is a senior litigation lawyer at Phi Finney McDonald with extensive experience in class actions and mass tort litigation and a developing practice in discrimination.
 She represents workers claiming underpayment, people who’ve been misled about their investments and individuals who have suffered racial discrimination.
-Rhea also has experience in public affairs and communications, having worked with an agency delivering campaigns and strategic advice to not for profit organisations and unions.
+Rhea also has experience in public affairs and communications, having worked with an agency delivering campaigns and strategic advice to not-for-profit organisations and unions.
 In 2005, Rhea graduated from Monash University with a Bachelor of Laws (Honours) and a Bachelor of Arts majoring in Australian Indigenous Studies.
 Rhea is honoured to be able to serve the Board of this wonderful organisation.

-Rhea Dhillon
+Rhea Dilllon

 Board Member, SharingStories Foundation